cpopp/XBee3-MicroPython-INA219/README.md

 ##### Wiring up a load
 1. The positive voltage of your supply should go to the Vin+ of the INA219 board
-2. The Vin- of the INA219 breakout should go to the supply side of the device being powered
+2. The Vin- of the INA219 breakout should go to the supply side of the load
-3. The ground side of your device being measured should go to the ground of your supply as normal
+3. The ground side of your load should go to the ground of your supply as normal
-4. The ground side of your device should also go to the ground of the INA219 breakout for voltage measurement
+4. The ground side of your load should also go to the ground of the INA219 breakout for voltage measurement

 ##### Example load
 I used a USB power supply and tested a 220 ohm resistor as my load wired up as shown in this image: